ambaradan/rocksmarker/README.md

 cd lua-5.1.5
 ```

-Although you can perform the installation at the user level, in this configuration, choose the standard one (in `/usr/local/`), which allows for a cleaner subsequent configuration of the *headers* files.
+Although you can perform the installation at the user level, in this configuration, select the standard one (in `/usr/local/`), which allows for a cleaner later configuration of the *headers* files.
 You will need the *readline-devel* add-on package in the official repositories from Rocky Linux.
-It is in the prerequisites above.
+It is in the earlier prerequisites.

 > [!NOTE]
 > The package takes this name in distributions derived from RHEL but in others identifies itself differently.
 Debian, for example, identifies it as *libreadline-dev*.